ioggstream/papers/semantics-ddd/index.md

 From a development perspective, public sector ontologies can be seen as software artifacts whose problem space is the regulation: this means that they are dynamic by design, and are supposed to evolve together with the business (the regulation).
-Ontologies tightly coupled with the regulation are ineffective to model the problem space from the citizen/user perspective, since not all regulatory changes are driven by citizens' expectations, even when they affect the providers' ability to erogate the service.
+Ontologies tightly coupled with the regulation are ineffective to model the problem space from the citizen/user perspective, since not all regulatory changes are driven by citizens' expectations, even when they affect the providers' ability to publish the service.

 ```{mermaid}
 %% title User Expectations